jodastephen/railmodel/CR2-SWLondon.md

 -----------------------------
 * CR2 direct in 20m at 10tph
 * CR2 changing to Northern (City) at BAL changing to Victoria at UST in 26-29m at 10tph (+8m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 27-38m at 8tph (+13m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 30-35m at 10tph (+13m)
-* CR2 changing to RAY-WAT at RAY changing to BAL-VIC at CLJ in 30-40m at 8tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to BAL-VIC at CLJ in 33-37m at 10tph (+15m)

 From Motspur Park to Tottenham Court Road
 -----------------------------------------
 * CR2 direct in 23m at 10tph
-* CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 34-37m at 10tph (+13m)

 From Motspur Park to Euston
 ---------------------------
 * CR2 direct in 25m at 10tph
 * CR2 changing to Victoria at VIC in 31-33m at 10tph (+7m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 34-45m at 8tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 37-42m at 10tph (+15m)

 From Motspur Park to Angel
 --------------------------
 * CR2 direct in 28m at 10tph
-* CR2 changing to Northern (City) at BAL in 38-40m at 10tph (+11m)
-* CR2 changing to CR1 at TCR changing to Northern (City) at MOG in 38-42m at 10tph (+12m)

 From Motspur Park to Waterloo
 -----------------------------